The-Marcy-Lab-School-Assignments/3-0-1-assignment-KristenSantos/README.md

 ## Question 8 - renderNewUser
 - FUNCTION ARGS
-  - newUserDiv: an html element of a `div` that we will mutate and add our `newUserInfo`
+  - newUserDiv: an `HTMLElement` of a `div` that we will mutate and add our `newUserInfo`
-  - newUserInfo: an object with a at least a `username` and `email` property, both are strings
+  - newUserInfo: an object with at least a `username` and `email` property, both are strings

 This function is real simple!
 No arrays, just mutate the div to have an `h2` and `p` tag, no id's necessary.